cre8magic/cre8magic/docs-src/pages/index.md

   _Anything we refer to as a `Control` inherits from the Oqtane `ThemeControlBase`, while things we refer to as a `Component` inherit from the .net `ComponentBase`._
     * Functional Controls / Components
         1. `MagicOqtaneControlPanel` a control which adds the main control panel for admins
-        1. `MagicContextAndSettings` a wrapper used in every theme to ensure [MagicContext](./magic-context.md) and [MagicSettings](./magic-settings.md) work
+        1. `MagicContextAndSettings` a wrapper used in every theme to ensure [MagicContext](./system/magic-context.md) and [MagicSettings](./system/magic-settings.md) work
     * Debug and Error Handling
         1. `MagicExceptions` a control showing important errors to admins
         1. `MagicMenuDebug` a debug helper to see what configuration a menu has and why
-        1. `MagicLanguagesDebug` a debug helper to see what configuration the laguages have
+        1. `MagicLanguagesDebug` a debug helper to see what configuration the languages have
         1. `MagicThemeDebug` debug helper to see all the current settings on this theme